Here’s a step-by-step process to help you define the 2018 goals that are aligned with your body, mind and spirit!

 Do a recap at the end of each month.
 Review what you accomplished.
 Re-prioritize and build your game plan as necessary.
 Remember to write it out!
 Written goals as proven to be much more successful, there’s even a Harvard Study.

-Celebrate successes, even the small ones and be mindful that rest is another area of your life!
-Try not to plan out every second because you need time to process and recognize opportunities that come your way.
+Celebrate successes, even the small ones and remember to achieve greatness, you need to rest and play sometimes too!
+Try not to plan out every second because you need time to recognize opportunities that come your way.
 Remember, “whereever you are on your journey is exactly where you should be”.

 Love and Light,